FAQs

 • your spouse did not exceed their non-concessional contributions cap for the relevant year;

-• a total super balance equal to or exceeding the transfer balance cap immediately before the start of the financial year in which the contribution was made (the general transfer balance cap from 1 July 2021 is $1.7m); and
+• a total super balance equal to or exceeding the transfer balance cap immediately before the start of the financial year in which the contribution was made (the general transfer balance cap from 1 July 2024 is $1.9 million); and

 • your spouse was under 75 years of age when the contribution was made.